spectrocloud/librarium/docs/docs-content/vm-management/vm-packs-profiles/create-vmo-profile.md

 If you are updating the profile of an existing cluster that already has the **Spectro Proxy** pack.
 You must restart the Spectro Proxy pod for the proxy to work as expected.

-To restart Spetro Proxy pod, drain the pod and it will restart automatically.
+To restart Spetro Proxy pod, delete the pod and it will restart automatically.
 You can issue the command `kubectl get pods --all-namespaces | grep spectro-proxy` to find the name and namespace of the Spectro Proxy pod, and then issue the command `kubectl delete pod --namespace NAMESPACE POD_NAME` to delete the pod.
 For example: